ramiropredassi/g7-2024-website/_pages/twitchsesion.md

   <hr class="flex-grow-1">
 </div>

-New technologies have contributed to bringing these experiences to the comfort of your home!<br>
+New technologies have contributed to bringing these experiences to the comfort of your home!
+    It's like having the collective experience of watching your favourite match in a pub, but online, and without borders!<br>
-##### **_Twitch_** is an interactive streaming service that, in addition to exploring opinion threads, allows us to capture user interactions – even if people are in different parts of the world!
+##### We chose to investigate **_Twitch_**, an interactive streaming service that, in addition to exploring opinion threads, allows us to capture user interactions – even if people are in different parts of the world!

 <!-- interview quote -->
 <style>